etn-ccis/blui-react-native-component-library/docs/Drawer.md

 #### API

-The following props can be set at any level in the drawer hierarchy (`<Drawer>`, `<DrawerNavGroup>`, `NavItem`, or `NestedNavItem`).
+The following props can be set at any level in the drawer hierarchy (`<Drawer>`, `<DrawerBody>`, `<DrawerNavGroup>`, `NavItem`, or `NestedNavItem`).
 If they are set on a parent, they will be used for all children.
 For more customization, you can set these props on individual children and they will override any value set on the parent.

 <div style="overflow: auto;">